-Boniface Kimeu was born in Malindi town in coast province, Kenya.
-He is a third born in a family of four with two boys and two girls.
-His family is very poor and this made his childhood hard.
-He had poor health and difficulties in communicating.
-This posed learning difficulties for him, such that when he reached class four, he could not keep up with pupils in his class.
-It was then that his teacher transferred him to a special education unit at Kambi-Mawe primary school near his home.
+Boniface Kimeu was born in Malindi town in Coast Province, Kenya.
+He is a third born in a family of four, two boys and two girls.
+His family is poor and this made his childhood hard.
+He had poor health when growing up and difficulties in communicating.
+This posed learning difficulties for him when joining school, such that when he reached class four, he could not keep up with other pupils in his class.
+It was then that his teacher transferred him to a special education school near his home.

 Special Olympics Africa